 Unfortunately there is no escaping the tourist tax – which is officially called the Climate Resilience Levy.

-Formerly called the ‘stayover tax’, the levy was rebranded after the 2024 wildfires which hit several parts of Greece.
-The money is now collected to help Greece cope with the growing impact of climate change and natural disasters, as well as mass tourism.
+Formerly called the ‘stayover tax’, the levy was rebranded after the devastating 2023 wildfires which hit several parts of Greece, and rates were subsequently hiked significantly for the 2025/2026 holiday seasons.
+The money is now collected to help Greece cope with the growing impact of climate change, natural disasters, and the pressures of mass tourism.

 Unlike some countries where the charge is capped at a certain number of nights, in Greece, you’ll pay it for every night you stay, whether you're on a quick weekend city break in Athens or a two-week island escape in Zante.